 - They want you to transfer money via Western Union, Money Gram, cashier's check, money order, or PayPal without sending a lease or showing you a room

-- They are refuse to meet face-to-face or on video chat to show the room.
+- They refuse to meet face-to-face or on video chat to show the room.
 The scammer may pretend to be unable to speak by phone (most scammers prefer to operate by text/email).

-Here are our tips to avoiding scams:
+Here are our tips for avoiding scams:

 - Do your research!
 Determine how much a standard room goes for in your area, especially if the rent is too good to be true.
-For example, someone lists a place in Midtown NYC for $800, but a room will generally go for over $1,500, it's likely a scam.
+For example, if someone lists a place in Midtown NYC for $800, but a room will generally go for over $1,500, it's likely a scam.

 - Avoid giving your email address or personal information immediately.
-Scammers will ask you to provide them your email address or phone, so they can get to know you better.
+Scammers will ask you to provide them with your email address or phone, so they can get to know you better.
 They will do their best to take the conversation off the platform.

-- The Roomi team will never confirm bookings outside of of our platform.
+- The Roomi team will never confirm bookings outside of our platform.
 If the user is convincing you to confirm via text or email, it's likely a scam.

 - Look for a sense of urgency.
 For example, scammers will pressure you to secure the room by placing a deposit immediately, even if you haven't visited the place

 If you notice anything suspicious, you can always report it to us by flagging it.
-We take flags extremely seriously and will always investigate your report..
+We take flags extremely seriously and will always investigate your report.

 Scammers are creative when they try to fraud users.
 Here are some common scams that we've seen.